yyyxiang/Dimensionality-Reduction/README.md

-# dimensionality_reduction_NMA
+Code and analysis for "Effects of Multiple Dimensionality Reduction Techniques on Decoding of Orientations from V1 Responses" presentation at NMA 2020.

-Performance of PCA, FA, Isomap, and Autoencoder on V1 response decoder (Stringer orientation curated dataset)
+Data sourse: Stringer orientation curated dataset

-Decoder can be found here: https://github.com/MouseLand/stringer-et-al-2019
+The decoder can be found here: https://github.com/MouseLand/stringer-et-al-2019